From the

 Patchy improvement in heavy-side materials markets amid ongoing challenges

-NEW industry figures from the Mineral Products Association (MPA) reveals a modest overall improvement in the sales of aggregates and asphalt in Great Britain for the second quarter of 2024.
+NEW industry figures from the Mineral Products Association (MPA) reveal a modest overall improvement in the sales of aggregates and asphalt in Great Britain for the second quarter of 2024.

 However, the MPA’s latest quarterly volumes survey, a useful barometer for all construction activity, also shows that growth has not yet returned to each individual mineral products market, with concrete sales still in the doldrums – a sign of ongoing challenges facing the sector.

-These declines underscore the persisting weakness in Britain’s construction sector, particularly new housing and delivery of infrastructure projects.
-Slower than expected interest rate cuts by the Bank of England and high mortgage rates continue to dampen housebuilding activity, whilst key areas of infrastructure, such as roads, remain beset by high costs and planning delays.
+These declines underscore the persisting weakness in Britain’s construction sector, particularly new housing, and delivery of infrastructure projects.
+Slower-than-expected interest rate cuts by the Bank of England and high mortgage rates continue to dampen housebuilding activity, while key areas of infrastructure, such as roads, remain beset by high costs and planning delays.

 MPA members have emphasized the importance of ongoing major infrastructure projects such as HS2 and Hinkley Point C in stabilizing the market for mineral products.
 However, the lack of new flagship projects coupled with financial and planning challenges, continues to hinder a more robust recovery.